ObelusFamily/Anythink-Market-gkllm/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Clone github repository and add CodeOwners file in separate branch and submit a pull request to Vanessa, then setup docker on your local machine and check if backend and frontend is working fine.